ChenLi-nudt/benchmarks/README.md

 This works currently with cuda4.0 and higher.
 If you use cuda4.2, use gcc/g++ lower than 4.7.
 4.4 is easily installed on ubuntu.

+To run the experiment scripts (in bin/):

+Make sure you cp the template_configs, and edit them appropriate.
+For example

+cp template_dirty_script.config dirty_script.config

+Then edit dirty_script.config